Indian Child Welfare

 Background Investigations

 Each member of the resource family household and any individual who assists with the care and supervision of children, age 18 or over, shall submit to a background investigation and should be free from unacceptable criminal and child welfare backgrounds.
-The following are definite felony offenses that an applicant cannot have to be a home for Cherokee Nation: child abuse or neglect, domestic abuse, a crime against a child, including, but not limited to child pornography, a crime involving violence, or any physical assault, battery or drug-related offenses that occurred within the 5 year period preceding the application date.
 Background investigations include submitting to state background checks, fingerprinting, child welfare history checks, local law enforcement checks, electronic database criminal searches, as well as clearance from at least six personal references.

-NOTE: If this is a foster and adoptive or adoptive type placement only application, there is a nominal charge to complete fingerprinting and state background checks.
-See "Notice of Fees".
-See pages 26-27.
+NOTE: If the applicants are adoptive only, there is a nominal charge to complete fingerprinting and state background checks.

 Health